Nottingham High School: Location

-Waverley House School to the west of the main site was purchased in 2008.
-The site was refurbished and renamed the Lovell House Infant School.
+Waverley House School, to the west of the main site, was purchased in 2008.
+Its buildings were refurbished and renamed the Lovell House Infant School.
 In 2013, this single-sex establishment was combined with the Junior School to form Nottingham High Infant and Junior School.

 Playing field

 The school's games field is not on the main site but at Valley Road, approximately 3 mi to the north.
+Historically farmland from as early as 1878, namely Harvey's Farm; then briefly Hucknall Road Farm in 1920, it was converted to use as a playing field around 1960.
 It features a number of rugby pitches and posts during winter, which are converted for athletics in the spring, with a running track and areas for shot put, javelin, discus, pole vault, hurdles and high jump.
-During the summer, the ground is used for cricket, with nets and squares created for the season.
-Tennis courts and an archery range are also located there.
+During the summer, the ground is used for cricket, with nets put up and squares re-established for the season.
+Tennis courts, netball courts, and an archery range are also located there.
 The pavilion has several changing rooms on the ground and first floors, and a refreshment area for staff and guests.
-Until 1897, pupils took their PE and games lessons at the Forest Recreation Ground.
+Until 1897, boys played sports and had their PE lessons at the Forest Recreation Ground.